mapbox/mapbox-gl-draw/API.md

 Lets you select, delete and drag vertices.

-For `direct_select`options is a single featureId.
+For `direct_select` options is a single featureId.
 It is required.
 This feature will be active for the duration of the mode.

+`direct_select` mode doesn't handle point features.

 #### Drawing modes: